Arts Council Workshops, Classes

 Most recently he conducted Eco-Photo Tours through his company, Great Lakes Photo Tours, encouraging environmental support and appreciation through photography.

-The evening discussion will be: A Camera’s View on Photographing Nature Bob discusses how to recognize your camera’s strengths and weaknesses for nature photography and tools to assist you as you photograph, from gear and exposure to light control and composition in the field.
+The evening discussion included: A Camera’s View on Photographing Nature Bob discusses how to recognize your camera’s strengths and weaknesses for nature photography and tools to assist you as you photograph, from gear and exposure to light control and composition in the field.

-After the lecture we will open up for question and answers.
-Take advantage of Bob’s passion for the technical.
-This will be a rewarding evening for anyone who’s interest lies in improving their photo work.
-Class is $10 at the door, no prior registration required.
+After the lecture we opened up for question and answers.
+The attendees toke advantage of Bob’s passion for the technical.
+This was a rewarding evening for anyone who’s interest lies in improving their photo work.
+Class was $10 at the door, no prior registration required.

 Artwork of St. Anthony’s of Padua

-Meet the local artists and explore the artwork of St. Anthony of Padua Catholic Church on a tour guided by Sister Chris Herald, Sunday June 24, 2018 at 2:00 pm.
-A reception in the conference room will follow the tour.
-This is a free event.
+We meet the local artists and explored the artwork of St. Anthony of Padua Catholic Church on a tour guided by Sister Chris Herald on Sunday June 24, 2018 at 2:00 pm.
+A reception in the conference room followed the tour.
+This was a free event.

 Intro to Water Color with Mary Lou Peters

-GEMINI, twin brother musicians, will be performing “A Musical Celebration for Children and the Whole Family on Friday September 28, 2018 at Church of the Straits, 307 N. Huron Street, Mackinaw City from 7pm to 8pm.
-The concert will feature Gemini’s uncannily matched voices, their up-beat flair for sparking audience participation, a stage full of instruments and award-winning songs which capture the warmth and humor of family life.
+GEMINI, twin brother musicians, performed “A Musical Celebration for Children and the Whole Family on Friday September 28, 2018 at Church of the Straits, 307 N. Huron Street, Mackinaw City from 7pm to 8pm.
+The concert featured Gemini’s uncannily matched voices, their up-beat flair for sparking audience participation, a stage full of instruments and award-winning songs which captured the warmth and humor of family life.
 Bring the whole family for this one.
 For information call 231-412-2787